-With fall fast approaching, it’s time to start assembling your cool-weather wardrobe.
-While there’s no wrong way to do autumn, today we’re taking a look at the gear you’ll need to pull off one of our favorite looks: the rugged outdoorsman.
+With spring around the corner, it’s time to start assembling your warm weather-friendly look While there’s no wrong way to dress up during the said season, today we’re taking a look at the gear you’ll need to pull off one of our favorite looks: the rugged outdoorsman.

 The key here is to pull together items that are both stylish and practical — as natural for the city as they would be for a campsite or a long hike in the woods.
-These essentials will keep you warm, protect your skin, and have you looking great all season long.
+These essentials will keep you warm, protect your skin, and have you looking great this spring.

 Woolrich Men’s Alaskan Washable Wool Shirt, $119